hemalvarambhia/parallel-change/README.md

 ### What is Parallel Change?

-Also known as Expand and Contract, this is a pattern that can be used to evolve a design safely by introducing backwards compatible changes without breaking clients of the existing code.
+Also known as Expand and Contract, this is a pattern that can be used to evolve a software design by introducing backwards compatible changes without breaking clients of the existing code.
 It involves three steps:

 1. expand (add the new element - class, method, variable);